iSpeakNerd/demo-aa-daily-reflections/README.md

    npm netlify dev
    ```

+5. **Create your Discord Bot**

+   Follow [these directions to create your own Discord bot](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) to handle user interactions in **invoked mode**.

-5. **Invite the bot to a Server**
+6. **Invite the bot to a Server**

-   Use the [bot invite link](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#creating-and-using-your-invite-link) to add the bot to a Discord server.
+   Use your [bot invite link](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#creating-and-using-your-invite-link) to add the bot to your Discord server.

-6. **Activate the Bot**: Either of these will output the Daily Reflections to your Discord server.
+7. **Activate the Bot**: Either of these will output the Daily Reflections to your Discord server.

    a. **Scheduled mode:** While the dev server is live, [Netlify Functions provide simulated scheduled activation](https://docs.netlify.com/cli/manage-functions/#invoke-functions-while-running-netlify-dev) by using the command: